Supporting older and vulnerable people

 We are prioritising resources to ensure that we care for those who are older and most vulnerable during this time.

-Following the latest advice from the Government and from Public Health England (PHE), we are continuing to work hard to minimise both the risk of Coronavirus and the wider impacts that social distancing measures will inevitably have on some of the older people we house or support in our homes and extra care schemes.
+Following the latest advice from the Government and from Public Health England (PHE), we are continuing to work hard to minimise both the risk of Coronavirus and the wider impacts that social distancing measures will inevitably have on some of the older people we house, support or care for in our homes and extra care schemes.

 We want to reassure all our residents, service users, their family members and the wider community that we are very carefully following guidance from the Care Quality Commission and PHE and we are prioritising support for those who receive care and support services from us, as well as our residents who are over 70 years old.